 Since taking over the mandate in April 2017, WTW has exited three managers in total, adding in four more.
 It says that none of these exits were due to performance concerns; rather they were due to WTW changing its view on the managers.

 GQG seeks high-quality sustainable businesses at reasonable prices which should be able to perform regardless of the macro environment, with this philosophy shared across both their global and emerging market strategy.

-Although many of ATST’s stock pickers have adopted a fixed investment style, the US-based GQG partners take a more malleable approach to stock selection.
-While it has a clear devotion to high-quality businesses, it is more than willing to adjust its allocations in line with the changing market tailwinds; something which has clearly been the case over the last 12 months, with GQG’s current portfolios looking remarkably different to the one it held in 2021.
+Although many of ATST’s stock pickers have adopted a fixed investment style, the US-based GQG partners take a more flexible approach to stock selection.
+While it has a focus on high-quality businesses, it appears willing to adjust its allocations in line with the changing market tailwinds; something which can be seen in its portfolio adjustments over the last 12 months; GQG’s current portfolios looking markedly different to those it held in 2021.

 This was not a purely macroeconomic call, but rather a reflection of the GQG team wanting to take advantage of the changing supply/demand dynamics in the wider energy sector, which led oil and gas companies like Petroleo Brasileiro (also known as Petrobas) and Exxon Mobil to have sufficiently resilient and growing cash flows to meet the GQG team’s investment criteria.

 While WTW’s other stock pickers have moved in and out of favour in accordance with the performance of their styles, GQG has remained one of its top contributors over both 2021 and 2022.
 This consistent growth, in conjunction with them being a good diversifier against some of the other stock pickers in the portfolio and therefore receiving some of the capital from the disposal of the River and Mercantile position, has resulted in it having the largest allocation within ATST, as well as the largest allocation increase, albeit across its two separate portfolios.

 Jupiter: cash-heavy, valuation-light